This article was updated on 01/21/19. Happy Martin Luther King Day!

 You can also grow into your new room and furnishings over an extended period as you gradually furnish your surroundings over time.

 Planning is a crucial component when selecting furniture.
 If you dont prepare or plan before you buy you may end up buying furnishings that are too large or too small, or simply dont compliment your surroundings.
+For example, if you have a tile floor be sure the colors dont clash in a disturbing fashion.

 A great way to avoid this situation is to create paper templates — a really simple way to help you check the new layout of your space.
 This is likely to reveal to you (very quickly and at virtually zero cost) if youve gauged the overall dimensions of the room and items within it correctly or not.
+Some furniture stores will even supply these materials.

 If the pieces are too big the room is swamped and too small and you wont have enough storage options.
+Basically, you should aim at finding a happy middle ground.

 Storage is a big issue as it helps maximize the space that you do (or more to the point, dont) — have.
 Purchasing items that contain sufficient storage is key; look for coffee tables with drawers, media storage units and open shelved bookcases to add warmth to the room, and try to incorporate built-in cupboards where possible to hide your clutter.